Team-Tea-Time/laravel-forum/readme.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/Riari/laravel-forum/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/Riari/laravel-forum/?branch=master)
 [![Build Status](https://scrutinizer-ci.com/g/Riari/laravel-forum/badges/build.png?b=master)](https://scrutinizer-ci.com/g/Riari/laravel-forum/build-status/master)

-**Note: this package is under active development, but should be safe to use for production sites.
-A Laravel 4 demo is available online at http://laravel-forum-demo.ricko.me/ if you want to test it first.
-You can also use https://github.com/Riari/laravel-forum-demo to get yourself started.**

 # Laravel forum package

 Note: This is based on the excellent [Laravel forum solution written by Atrakeur](https://github.com/Atrakeur/laravel-forum).
 It's structured in the same way, but introduces a lot of features and minor improvements throughout.